Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Abstract

 \section{Abstract}

-Many macroscopic active systems such as snakes, birds and fishes have flexible shapes and inertial effects on their motion, in contrast to their microscopic counterparts, cannot be ignored.
-Nonetheless, the consequences of interplay between inertia and flexibility on their shapes and dynamics remain unexplored.
-Here, we examine inertial effects on the most studied active flexible system, {\it i.e.} linear active filaments pertinent to worms, snakes and filamentous robots.
-Performing Langevin dynamics simulations of active polymers with underdamped and overdamped dynamics for a wide range of contour lengths and activities, we uncover striking inertial effects on their conformation and dynamics.
+Active filament-like systems propelling along their backbone exist across the scales ranging from motor-driven bio-filaments to worms and robotic chains.
+In macroscopic active filaments such as chain of robots, in contrast to their microscopic counterparts, inertial effects on their motion cannot be ignored.
+Nonetheless, consequences of interplay between inertia and flexibility on shape and dynamics of active filaments remain unexplored.
+Here, we examine inertial effects on flexible tangentially-driven active polymer model pertinent to above examples and we determine the conditions under which inertia becomes important.
+Performing Langevin dynamics simulations of active polymers with underdamped and overdamped dynamics for a wide range of contour lengths and activities, we uncover striking inertial effects on conformation and dynamics at high activities.
 Inertial collisions increase the persistence length of active polymers and remarkably alter their scaling behavior.
 In stark contrast to passive polymers, inertia leaves its fingerprint at long times by an enhanced diffusion of the center of mass.
-We rationalize inertia-induced enhanced dynamics by analytical calculations of center of mass velocity correlations, revealing significant contributions from active force fluctuations convoluted by inertial relaxation.
+We rationalize inertia-induced enhanced dynamics by analytical calculations of center of mass velocity correlations, \emph{applicable to any active polymer model}, which reveal significant contributions from active force fluctuations convoluted by inertial relaxation.

 \keywords{Active Polymer, inertial effects}